-Public librarians who have completed training-of-trainers programmes organised by the EIFL Public Library Innovation Programme (EIFL-PLIP) team and its partners in Ghana, Kenya, Namibia, Uganda and Zambia, as well as participants of the Initiative for Young African Library Innovators, are invited to attend this informal knowledge-sharing event, a 'T-break', where 'T' stands for 'trainers'.
+Public librarians who have completed training-of-trainers programmes organized by the EIFL Public Library Innovation Programme (EIFL-PLIP) and partners in Ghana, Kenya, Namibia, Uganda and Zambia, and participants in the Initiative for Young African Library Innovators (IYALI), are invited to attend this informal online knowledge-sharing event, a 'T-break', where 'T' stands for 'trainers'.
 The event will focus on the development of local digital cultural content.

-Guest speaker Ralph Mwawa, Head of the NLS's ICT Department, will discuss how public libraries in Malawi use the database, as well as exploring the potential integration of digital folklore content into public library programmes across Africa.
-He has been involved in managing the Malawi Folklore Database since its inception and is responsible for its analysis, design, implementation, usage and maintenance.
+Guest speaker Ralph Mwawa, Head of the Malawi National Library Service's ICT Department, will discuss how public libraries in Malawi use the database, as well as exploring the potential integration of digital folklore content into public library programmes across Africa.

 There will be time for questions and answers, feedback and sharing of good practice at the end of the T-break.